Microlandia, the indie videogame with a brutally honest simulation, arrives on Steam in its 1.0 release.

 - Hospitals

-- Beds are hard capacity; each staffed bed consumes $50k/month in staffing and operating costs.
+- Beds are hard capacity; each staffed bed consumes roughly $20k/month in staffing and operating costs.

-- When bed usage exceeds 100%, citizens either die or emigrate, immediately shifting demographics and tax receipts.
+- When bed usage exceeds 100%, citizens are placed on a waitlist where they may die or emigrate, immediately shifting demographics and tax receipts.

 - Ambulance coverage affects response time; place hospitals near dense job clusters to minimize mortality headlines.